kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 | [{_ID: 0:0, _LABEL: User, name: Adam, age: 30},{_ID: 0:2, _LABEL: User, name:... | 2020  |
 --------------------------------------------------------------------------------------------
 ```
-More path functions can be found [here](/cypher/expressions/path-functions).
+More recursive relationship functions can be found [here](/cypher/expressions/path-functions).

 [^1]: `MATCH` is similar to the `FROM` clause of SQL, where the list of tables that need to be joined are specified.
 [^2]: Max number of hop will be set to 30 if omitted.
 You can change the configuration through `SET` statement.